-Shattering the Lens is an exhibit that will run from September 24 to October 20, 2019 at the National Lighthouse Museum.
+Shattering the Lens is an exhibit that will run from September 24 to October 20, 2019 with an opening reception on September 24th, 6:30 pm at the National Lighthouse Museum.
 Artist Elaine Marie Austin, using her paintings of keepers and their lighthouses, sheds light on the dynamic impact of female lighthouse keepers.
 It is inspired by the book Women Who Kept the Lights by Mary Louise Clifford and J. Candace Clifford.

 From the artist: This exhibit celebrates the life and legacy of J. Candace Clifford.
 She was a Maritime Historian, Researcher for the National Park Service and Historian for the US Lighthouse Society.
 Candace passed away last year.
 Candace’s impact on my life is monumental despite our brief encounter.
 I met Candace during a trip to the reopening of the Anclote Key Lighthouse in Florida.
 She was there to record the event and give a television interview.
 I would not be doing this exhibit if it weren’t for her.
 After the publication of an article she encouraged me to write, I was contacted about an exhibit opportunity.
 Candace was an invaluable resource for the lighthouse community and me.
 The exhibits at the National Lighthouse Museum were set up with her assistance.
 “Women Who Kept the Light” which Candace co-authored is the inspiration for my exhibit, “Shattering the Lens.”